-From the start of my daughter’s life, I knew that I wanted to use natural products with and for her.
+From the start of my daughter’s life, I knew that I wanted to use non toxic products with her.
 During my pregnancy, I continued to swap out toxic bath/body and cleaning products from our home; an adventure that had been ongoing for two years prior.

 We all want to create and birth healthy babies.
 Once they’re earthside, we want to surround them with a healthy environment in order for them to thrive.
 For us, this healthy environment included what we would use on our girl’s little bottom.

-I went to a baby shower several years ago where the momma requested natural diaper brands.
-You know, “eco friendly”, “green”, “non toxic”.
-I overheard lots of snarky comments from the guests, one being, “I would never spend so much money on something that will just get pooped in”.
+I went to a baby shower several years ago where the mother requested "natural" diaper brands, "eco friendly”, “green”, “non toxic”.
+I overheard lots of comments from the guests, including, “I would never spend so much money on something that will just get pooped in”.

 Chlorine is a known human carcinogen.
 If my girl would be wearing diapers 24/7 for several years, then she would be absorbing quite a bit of carcinogenic material into her little body, right?
-And, this chemical plus some other yucky ones would be sitting up against her exposed sexual organs for a long time.
+And, this chemical plus some others would be sitting up against her exposed sexual organs for a long time.

 There are "health and other related problems in using (standard) disposable baby diapers like liver damage, skin diseases, and environmental pollution."
-(1)

 “Disposable diapers have been implicated by diapering proponents like leak proof polymers, super absorbent polymers and some scented chemicals which are the key factors for everything from chronic diaper rash, respiratory problems like asthma, male infertility even to testicular cancer.”
-(1)

 A study done in 1999 by Anderson Laboratories, Inc. found that lab mice that were exposed to various brands of standard disposable diapers experienced asthma-like symptoms, as well as eye, nose and throat irritation.
 The results demonstrated that some types of disposable diapers emit chemicals that are toxic to the respiratory tract and that disposable diapers should be considered as one of the factors that might cause or exacerbate asthmatic conditions.
-(3)

 According to the World Health Organization, "Dioxins are highly toxic and can cause reproductive and developmental problems, damage the immune system, interfere with hormones and also cause cancer"

 Now that we know that diapers do a whole lot more than catch our babies output, its nice to also know that there are so many great non toxic options when it comes to disposables.
 Now that we know better, let’s do better.

 Some of my favorite non toxic disposable diaper options that we have personally used are:

-As a small side note, keep in mind when choosing a diaper for your fresh new baby that both Huggies Pure and Natural and Pampers Swaddlers Sensitive still contain the carcinogen chlorine.
+As a side note, keep in mind when choosing a diaper for your fresh new baby that both Huggies Pure and Natural and Pampers Swaddlers Sensitive still contain the carcinogen chlorine.
 Don't be fooled by sneaky marketing claims!
-Read the ingredient lists to be sure before purchasing something “pure”or “natural” for your baby.

 3. National Center for Biotechnology Information – US National Library of Medicine – National Institutes of Health – a PubMed.gov Publication